Internship Employment Guidelines

 You, as the employer, are to provide a final evaluation at the end of the work term.
 It is important not only to give feedback to the intern, but also to assess improvements in performance and success in meeting objectives.
 As with the interim evaluation, it is preferable that the final evaluation be reviewed directly with the intern.
 All students are required to submit their final evaluations to their respective faculty coordinator.

-Procedure for a Work Integrated Learning Issue
+Procedure for Resolving a Work Integrated Learning Issue

 Although most work terms are successfully completed, difficulties can occur in some instances.
 Western is fully committed to the success of these experiences as they provide meaningful hands-on learning for students and, in many cases, a course credit.